JustinCWang/cf_ai_CurioCodex/PROMPTS.md

 I want to use Vectorize to be able to add recommendations that a user can use natural language to "discover" new things.
 As we build up users and more items are in the vectordb, I want users to be able to discover items that aren't in their collection, but still very similar to what they searched for.
 Can you explain how this would work using Cloudflare's vectorize and create a basic frontend ui to test this?

 Can generate me some basic CSS styling and UI for the basic Item display settings I made?
 We have card, list, and icon as the choices that the user can select.

+I modified some styling and added a picture I got that I want to use as the background.
+Can you help me refine the consellation altas dashboard, refine the header with modern UI elements, and remove all unnecessary descriptions?
+Can you propagate these changes to the whole web app as well?